Is this your child's symptom?

 - Muscle cramps in the feet or calf muscles occur in a third of children.

 - Stretching.
-During attacks, stretch the painful muscle by pulling the foot and toes upward.
-Stretch as far as they will go to break the spasm.
+During attacks, stretch the painful muscle.
 Stretch in the opposite direction to how it is being pulled by the cramp.
+Try to hold the stretch until you break the spasm.
+While stretching also massage the muscle upward toward the heart.

 - Prevention.
-Future attacks may be prevented by daily stretching exercises of the heel cords.
-Stand with the knees straight.
-Then, stretch the ankles by leaning forward against a wall.
+Future attacks may be prevented by daily stretching of the tight muscles.
+Hold each stretch for 10 seconds.
+Also do this before and after playing sports.
+Videos for every type of muscle cramp are easy to find.
 Place a pillow under the covers at the foot of the bed at night.
 This gives the feet more room to move at night.
 Also, be sure your child gets enough calcium in the diet.
-Daily Vitamin D3 may also help.
+Daily vitamin D3 may also help.

 - Pain Medicine.
 To help with the pain, give an acetaminophen product (such as Tylenol).
 Another choice is an ibuprofen product (such as Advil).
 Use as needed.